Junior School Staff

 My favourite subjects to teach are English, Art and Latin which I am delighted to teach the year 6s for the first time this year, a subject close to my heart after studying Classics at Edinburgh University.
 I live in Brighton with my partner and our dog Gertie and enjoy travelling, long walks, visiting galleries and Pilates in my spare time.

-I joined Lewes Old Grammar School in 2016 as Year 3 teacher, and the thing that first struck me about Morley House was the supportive community feel and the happy, confident children.
+I joined Lewes Old Grammar School in 2016 as Year 3 teacher and now work as Year 2 teacher and music specialist for Key Stage 2.
+The thing that first struck me about Morley House was the supportive community feel and the happy, confident children.
+The positive atmosphere here helps us all, both staff and pupils, to grow and flourish and to follow our dreams.

-Before becoming a teacher, I studied Music at the Brighton Institute of Modern Music, and spent three years writing music and performing as part of a vocal group in venues across Sussex.
-As a musical theatre enthusiast, I particularly enjoy assisting with the school productions and concerts that go on throughout the year.
-I am an animal lover and, having recently moved into my first home, am happily building a little zoo, which began with two naughty rabbits!
+Before becoming a teacher, I studied Music at the Brighton Institute of Modern Music and spent three years writing music and performing as part of a vocal group in venues across Sussex.
+As a musical theatre enthusiast, I particularly enjoy directing and assisting with the school productions and organising concerts.
+I am keen to provide all pupils with musical opportunities and love seeing the children thrive when taking part in a performance.
+Outside of school, I am an animal lover and am happily building my own zoo which began with two naughty rabbits and recently saw the addition of a gorgeous little kitten.

 Mrs Barnard (Year 1)